 What Is Response Time?

-Let’s start with the basics: what actually is response time?
+Let’s start with the basics by answering what response time is.

-What this “response time” refers to is actually pixel response time, or rather, how quickly it takes a pixel to change from black to white or from one shade of gray to another.
+Response time refers to is pixel response time, or rather, how quickly it takes a pixel to change from black to white or from one shade of gray to another.

 What Does Response Time Affect?